 What is agile software development?

-Agile is an approach to work.
 Agile software development refers to a collection of methodologies and frameworks that promote adaptive planning, evolutionary development, and continuous delivery.
 Instead of focusing on a final output — the finished product — agile teams prioritize working in short increments with frequent release cycles to deliver value faster.

 Software development is an adventure.
 And like most adventures, it is unpredictable.
 That is why agile philosophy centers around rapid iteration — solutions evolve organically through cross-functional collaboration between self-organizing teams.
 Customer satisfaction is on the horizon, with their feedback incorporated throughout the development process.